 In July/August 2018, she was visiting professor at the German Institute for Japanese Studies Tokyo.
 In October 2021, Andrea D. Bührmann was elected spokesperson for the(State Working Group of Institutions for Women's and Gender Studies in Lower Saxony (LAGEN).

 In recent years, Andrea D. Bührmann has been working on the following topics:

 - Sociology of diversity and gender relations (diversity and gender studies)

-- Sociology of work and economic sociology / Entrepreneurship research
+- Sociology of work and economic sociology / Changes in work and its organisational structures, entrepreneurship research

 - Methodology and methods of (qualitative) empirical social research, especially practice research and research on (social) practices